Rotating Dense Quark Matter and Anomaly Inflow: Gravitational Anomaly Inflow

 the boundary is at $r=R$.
 Then the Ricci tensor coincides with the two-dimensional boundary Ricci tensor, and can be written

 The time derivative of Ricci tensor in non-uniform rotation $\Omega(t)$ gives the following flux of $\theta$-component energy-momentum tensor flow into the boundary vortex ring at $R$

-This energy-momentum inflow into the boundary ring precisely accounts for the 1+1-dimensional gravitational anomaly of Eq. (\ref{1+1energy momen noncons}).
-So as a result of above discussion, there would be a radial energy-momentum inflow or outflow in the period of non-uniform rotation and the flow stops for uniform rotation.
+This is the radial energy-momentum flow on the (2+1)-dimensional bulk.
+The energy-momentum tensor non-conservation of Eq. (\ref{1+1energy momen noncons}) is the (1+1)-dimensional boundary gravitational anomaly.
+Comparing (\ref{1+1energy momen noncons}) and (\ref{energy flow to ring}), it can be seen that the bulk radial inflow of energy-momentum tensor precisely accounts for the (1+1)-dimensional boundary ring gravitational anomaly.
+So there would be a radial energy-momentum inflow or outflow in the period of non-uniform rotation and the flow stops for uniform rotation.
+As explained in the introduction the gravitational anomaly discussed here is responsible for the term equivalent to the temperature dependent part of CVE for free fermions.